 But now, you can get this information immediately and at home with a little device called Lumen.

 It works like a breathalyzer and measures the carbon dioxide in your breath.
-Not only will it tell you that you’re burning 25% fat and 75% carbs at that exact moment, it will make recommendations on what to eat today to optimize your metabolic flexibility.
+Not only will it tell you that you’re burning 25% fat and 75% carbs at that exact moment, and give you a 1-5 rating.

 We don’t talk about it much in this 30-Day Weight Loss Challenge because it’s not free.
-But, if you’re ready to zero in on your weight loss, the Lumen is the most helpful thing you can get if you have $250 to spare and our $50 off code RYANANDALEX.
+But, if you’re ready to zero in on your weight loss, the Lumen is the most helpful product you can get that we’ve found.
+We link to our full review below, and don’t forget to use our discount code RYANANDALEX to get 10% off.

 30 Days Later: Keeping Weight Off